Introduction

 Data Stores

-- Supabase Postgres: Primary system of record for users, teams, campaigns, petitions, permissions, transactions, etc.
+- Supabase Postgres: Primary system of record for users, teams, campaigns, petitions, signatures, permission keys/sets, role assignments, dashboards, charts, transactions, turn-ins, rates, regions.

 -